pombase/website/frontend/src/docs/documentation/advanced-search.md

 chromosome.
 Optional: enter start and end coordinates in the boxes to retrieve only genes in the indicated region.

+#### Coding exons

+Find protein-coding genes with a specified number of coding exons.
+Enter the desired minimum and maximum number and click "Search".

+#### Taxonomic conservation

+Choose one of the descriptions from the pulldown menu.
+See the [gene page documentation](documentation/taxonomic-conservation) for more information.

-#### Gene IDs
+#### Characterisation status

-Type or paste a list of systematic IDs, or click the "Browse" button to select a file to upload.
-Click "Lookup" to add the gene list to the history (useful for combining the list with other queries).
+Choose one of the descriptions from the pulldown menu.
+See the [gene characterisation page](status/gene-characterisation) for more information.

 ### Search tips
 [FAQ](/faq) entries relevant to using the advanced search are